saim-x/eeko-ai-webapp/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# Contribution: <br>
+## Ahsen Tahir :
+Explored complex data from the website and found the power API data for LLM integration.
+Additionally, I reviewed research papers for implementation and initially tried Roboflow's weed detection model.
+When it didn’t work, I switched to fine-tuning YOLOv5 with Mohib's help for UI integration using FastAPI.